 9. Active and passive Checks

-If you look at the Checkmk interface you can see that for some services in the menu a green double-arrow () is shown, but a grey four-way-arrow () for most others.
+If you look at the Checkmk interface you can see that for some services in the menu a green double-arrow () is shown, but a gray four-way-arrow () for most others.
 The services with the green arrow are active checks.
 These are executed by Checkmk directly.
-Sevices with a grey arrow are those for which the check results are determined by the active check Check_MK.
+Services with a gray arrow are those for which the check results are determined by the active check Check_MK.
 These occur for performance reasons and illustrate a special feature of Checkmk:

 In order that the target system (server, network device, etc.) is not newly-contacted for every single service, once per interval Checkmk collects all important data in one pass.
 From this data, in a single action it calculates new results for all passive checks.
 This conserves CPU resources on both systems and is an important factor that supports Checkmk's high performance and scalability.